-Contact: John Roy and Maureen Summers
+Contact: Maureen Summers

 The Fredericton Chapter of the CCoP supports the Camino de Santiago by hosting spring and fall gatherings to bring together veterans of the Camino and prospective pilgrims to explore the experience, the wisdom and the joy of the Camino and to answer practical planning questions.
 Each year, returning pilgrims are invited to share their experience and show their pictures at the gatherings.

 The chapter maintains a Facebook page and conducts outings, social events and language training and practice.